AJ BRIMSON has been given the green light to switch his allegiance to England from Australia by an International Rugby League tribunal.

 Brimson, who plays for NRL club Gold Coast Titans, was born in Australia but is eligible to represent his English heritage through his mother.

-IRL eligibility rules state that players who have “elected”, by being named in the 19-player-squad for a Senior International Match or selected in a squad for an official international 9s competition for a Tier 1 nation (Australia, England and New Zealand) are unable to switch to another Tier 1 nation.
+IRL eligibility rules state that players who have selected for a senior international or official competition for one of the historic top three countries (Australia, England and New Zealand) are unable to switch to another Tier 1 nation.

-Brimson played for Australia in the 2019 IRL 9s World Cup in Sydney but has not been selected for a Senior International Match.
+Brimson played for Australia in the 2019 IRL Nines World Cup in Sydney but has not been selected for any other Kangaroos match.

-At the time, the 9s World Cup was part of IRL’s calendar planning and it was intended to be held every four years.
+At the time, the Nines World Cup was part of IRL’s calendar planning and it was intended to be held every four years, but the tournament has effectively been discontinued.

-As part of the tribunal process, Brimson’s current elected country, Australia, was consulted and is supportive of his switch to England.
+Australia were consulted as part of the tribunal process and are said to be supportive of his switch to England.

-IRL Chair Troy Grant said: “This was a unique case in that a player who qualifies for two Tier 1 nations had elected to represent one of those nations in 9s and was therefore unable to represent the other nation in 13s.
+IRL chair Troy Grant said: “This was a unique case in that a player who qualifies for two Tier 1 nations had elected to represent one of those nations in nines and was therefore unable to represent the other nation in 13s.

 “The aim of the international eligibility rules is to ensure that the best players are able to represent a nation for whom he or she qualifies but in this case the player had been left sidelined.